OfficeDev/Microsoft-Teams-Samples/samples/app-installation-using-qr-code/csharp/README.md

 - Modify the `/appsettings.json` and fill in the following details:
   - `{{Microsoft-App-Id}}` - Generated from Step 1 from AAD app registration in Azure portal
   - `{{Microsoft-App-Password}}` - Generated from Step 1, also referred to as Client secret
   - `{{ Application Base Url }}` - Your application's base url.
-E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnel, your URL will be https://12345.devtunnels.ms.
+E.g. https://12345.ngrok-free.app if you are using ngrok and if you are using dev tunnels, your URL will be https://12345.devtunnels.ms.
   - `{{ Auth Connection Name }}` - The OAuthConnection setting from step 1, from Azure Bot SSO setup

 The `Connection Name` referred to is the name that we provide while adding OAuth connection setting in the Bot channel registration.